cjdbarlow/Part-One/bispectral-index.md

 * BIS
 Dimensionless index between 0 and 100 where:
     * 0 represents cortical electrical silence
-    * 100 represents normal cortical activity
+    * 85-100 represents normal awake cortical activity
     * 40-60 is consistent with general anaesthesia
 * Signal Quality Index (SQI)
 Dimensionless index between 0 and 100 which gives an indication of the accuracy of the BIS value.